Skip advert

 “The battery cell is the combustion chamber of tomorrow,” says Volkswagen Group CEO Oliver Blume.
 “It’s a core competency for VW Group, so we need the engineering knowledge and to own production.
 Salzgitter will ramp up this year.”

-The plant will have a capacity of around 40 gigawatthours, and cell production could be split between LFP and NMC chemistries.
+The plant will have a capacity of around 40 gigawatthours, and cell production will be split between LFP and NMC chemistries.
+At Salzgitter, "the majority will be LFP but it will also make NMC," Schäfer confirmed to Auto Express.
+"You can see the move towards LFP across the board, except for performance applications in upper end segments."

 Another 60gWh will come on stream at PowerCo’s second European plant in Valencia, Spain, in 2026.
 A third factory is underway in Ontario, Canada, with up to 90gWh, which is due to open in 2027.
 That gives PowerCo and Volkswagen a capacity of around 200gWh.